cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ### Analysis and synthesis

 We syntehsized each usability testing session after reviewing the videos.
-We took notes directly into a google document and then coded the data with  tasks completion scrores into a spreadsheet.
+We took notes directly into a google document and then coded the data with  tasks completion scores into a spreadsheet.
 We also used this opportunity to highlight relevant quotes.

 ![Homepage](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/coding.jpg)